liyu0510/liyu0510.github.io/_teaching/4-TSE-M2-ETE-Macro.md

 # location: "City, Country"
 ---

 Spring semester of 2021 and 2022.
-Teaching assitant for professor  and professor .
+Teaching assitant for professor CH and professor EG.

 Heading 1
 ======